These jobs are most likely to be replaced by chatbots like ChatGPT

 Chatbots and artificial intelligence tools like ChatGPT that can almost instantly produce increasingly sophisticated written content are already being used to perform a variety of tasks, from writing high school assignments to generating legal documents and even authoring legislation.

-As in every major cycle of technological innovation, some types of work now done by people is likely in future to be handled by AI, while entirely new activities — and potential opportunities for employment — will emerge.
-Yet the technology is also predicted to take over some roles and displace workers.
+As in every major cycle of technological innovation, some workers will be displaced, with artificial intelligence taking over their roles.
+At the same time, entirely new activities — and potential opportunities for employment — will emerge.

 Read on to learn what experts say are the kinds of workplace tasks that are most vulnerable to being taken over by ChatGPT and other AI tools in the near term.